Friday, 9 December 2011

 *You are asking your child to tell you the letter sound, not the letter name.

-2. If your child needs to learn most of the alphabet letter sounds, help her create her own Alphabet Book.
+*Write down letter sounds that he or she misses.
+This is a good place to begin fixing your child's auditory gaps. - If your child needs to learn most of the alphabet letter sounds, help her create her own Alphabet Book.
 Staple some pieces of paper together and ask your child to draw pictures of items that begin with the sound of each alphabet letter.

 *Be sure to point to each letter as you are saying the letter name and letter sound.